lanceXwq/physics-glossaries/docs/pages/page1.md

-# Demo
+# Papers

-This is a text which uses a glossary Term to describe something.
+Here we may offer a list of papers/awards/labs related to FRET.

-This is a text which uses a glossary Cat to describe something.
+Here we may offer a list of papers/awards/labs related to STORM.